-Some costs are incurred directly to serve only an individual customer or set of customers.
+A. Some costs are incurred directly to serve only an individual customer or set of customers.
 For example, substations are sometimes dedicated to serving an individual customer and can be directly assigned.

-However, the provision of electric utility service is predominated by common and joint costs, which either support the overall enterprise or produce shared benefits for all or most customers.
-These costs often are assigned based upon indirect, and often weak, measures of causation.
-For example, overhead costs, such as Board of Director fees, might be allocated based upon measures as diverse as revenues, labor costs, energy sales, or demand.
-No single objective economic basis supports the allocation of these costs; therefore, the allocation decisions are subjective or based on rate making conventions.
-Ideally, the analyst selects a method that best recognizes the manner in which customer classes' characteristics contributed to the incurrence of utility investments and expenses.
-The manner in which a utility plans and installs an investment often informs the analyst's evaluation of causal factors related to classification or allocation of the investment.
+10 However, the provision of electric utility service is predominated by common and joint costs, which either support the overall enterprise or produce shared benefits for all 11 12 or most customers.
+These costs often are assigned based upon indirect, and often weak, 13 measures of causation.
+For example, overhead costs, such as Board of Director fees, 14 might be allocated based upon measures as diverse as revenues, labor costs, energy sales, 15 or demand.
+No single objective economic basis supports the allocation of these costs; 16 therefore, the allocation decisions are subjective or based on rate making conventions.
+17 Ideally, the analyst selects a method that best recognizes the manner in which customer 18 classes' characteristics contributed to the incurrence of utility investments and expenses.
+19 The manner in which a utility plans and installs an investment often informs the analyst's 20 evaluation of causal factors related to classification or allocation of the investment.
+21 The three major steps of the embedded cost of service study are functionalization, functional segments, such as production, transmission, and distribution.
+The next two accounting steps, classification and allocation facilitate the recognition of causation.
+The classification procedure, which pools costs into general categories of causation (i.e., demand, customer, energy), is an intermediate step in determining the allocation factors that are used to divide costs among jurisdictions and customer classes.

-The three major steps of the embedded cost of service study are functionalization, classification, and allocation.
+22 classification, and allocation.
 Functionalization is the procedure for separating costs into

-1 functional segments, such as production, transmission, and distribution.
-The next two 2 accounting steps, classification and allocation facilitate the recognition of causation.
-The 3 classification procedure, which pools costs into general categories of causation (i.e., 4 demand, customer, energy), is an intermediate step in determining the allocation factors 5 that are used to divide costs among jurisdictions and customer classes.
-6 Q. PLEASE DESCRIBE YOUR REVIEW OF THE CCOS STUDY PREPARED BY 7 AUSTIN ENERGY.
-8 A. My testimony reviews the reasonableness of functionalization, classification, and 9 allocation decisions within the CCOS study.
-AE has made the excel workbook for the 10 model publicly available.
-I have made recommendations with respect to a number of 11 class cost of service issues, and I implemented those recommendations by modifying the 12 AE model spreadsheets.
+Q. PLEASE DESCRIBE YOUR REVIEW OF THE CCOS STUDY PREPARED BY AUSTIN ENERGY.

+A. My testimony reviews the reasonableness of functionalization, classification, and allocation decisions within the CCOS study.
+AE has made the excel workbook for the model publicly available.
+I have made recommendations with respect to a number of class cost of service issues, and I implemented those recommendations by modifying the AE model spreadsheets.
 The basis for my recommendations are discussed below.

-13 B. Production Demand 14 1.
-Causal Factors for Generation Capacity Costs 15 Q. WHAT ARE THE TWO MAJOR ALLOCATION METHODS APPLICABLE TO 16 PRODUCTION PLANT?
-17 A. The two general types of allocation bases are annual energy use and peak demand.
-18 Although many variations of the two methods are available, the two approaches represent 19 distinct dimensions of causation.
-20 Peak demand represents the maximum use that occurs during a specified period of 21 time (such as a year or a season).
-Peak demand measures, in theory, instantaneous 22 maximum demand and not the time duration associated with the usage.
+B. Production Demand

+1. Causal Factors for Generation Capacity Costs

+Q. WHAT ARE THE TWO MAJOR ALLOCATION METHODS APPLICABLE TO PRODUCTION PLANT?

+A. The two general types of allocation bases are annual energy use and peak demand.
+Although many variations of the two methods are available, the two approaches represent distinct dimensions of causation.